-Abu Dhabi University's journey began 13 years ago in 2003, out of a desire to build the first national, private university in Abu Dhabi, under the guidance and direction of the Ruler's Representative in the Western Region and President of the Abu Dhabi University Board of Regents, H.H Sheikh Hamdan Bin Zayed Al Nahyan.
-Today, and not far along into its second decade, our young University has several significant and remarkable achievements to its name.
-These accolades set ADU apart from its local and regional competition, and elevates it to international standards, especially as chief among these achievements is Abu Dhabi University's success in receiving international accreditation and institutional recognition from the "Western Association of Schools and Colleges: Senior College and University Commission -WSCUC", thereby making all its undergraduate and postgraduate degrees internationally recognized, and advancing it to the ranks of prestigious peers accredited by WSCUC such as Caltech, UCLA and Stanford University.
+Abu Dhabi University's journey began 14 years ago in 2003, out of a desire to build the first private university in Abu Dhabi, under the guidance and direction of the Ruler's Representative in Al Dhafra Region and President of the Abu Dhabi University Board of Regents, H.H Sheikh Hamdan Bin Zayed Al Nahyan.
+Today, not far into its second decade, our young University has several significant and remarkable achievements to its name.
+Furthermore, Abu Dhabi University is the only private university in the UAE to serve students across three campuses - Abu Dhabi, Al Ain and now Dubai.

+These accolades set ADU apart from its local and regional competition, and elevate it to international standards.
+We are especially proud of our success in receiving international accreditation and institutional recognition from the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), thereby making all its undergraduate and postgraduate degrees internationally recognized.
+This acknowledgement places Abu Dhabi University in the ranks of other prestigious peers accredited by WSCUC such as Caltech, UCLA and Stanford University.

-Throughout its history, Abu Dhabi University has forged its path of excellence through implementing innovative initiatives and international standards in teaching, research and community service, thereby, delivering it to the forefront of the UAE's higher educational scene.
-In addition to its the WSCUC accreditation, some of ADU's significant achievements include international accreditation for 3 programs offered through the College of Engineering from the world-renowned Engineering Accreditation Commission (EAC) of ABET, in addition to international accreditation for the College of Business Administration from the Association to Advance Collegiate Schools of Business - AACSB.
+Throughout its history, Abu Dhabi University has forged a path of excellence by implementing innovative initiatives and international standards in teaching, research and community service.
+There is no question that the university is at the forefront of the UAE's higher educational scene.
+In addition to the WSCUC accreditation, five programs offered by the College of Engineering have been accredited by the world-renowned Engineering Accreditation Commission and Computer Accreditation Commission of ABET.
+Furthermore, the College of Business Administration received international accreditation for all its undergraduate and postgraduate programs from both the Association to Advance Collegiate Schools of Business (AACSB), and the prestigious EFMD Quality Improvement and accreditation of higher education institutions in management and business administration.

-Abu Dhabi University was also the first university to receive the Sheikh Khalifa Excellence Award in 2010, and for its support and patronage of entrepreneurship, ADU was also awarded the "Best Supporting University for Entrepreneurship" in the UAE and the Arab World during the Mohammed Bin Rashid Award for Young Business Leaders in its 8th cycle.
-Today Abu Dhabi University is one of only six universities in the UAE to enter the ranks of the world's top 700 universities in Quacquarelli Symonds (QS) world university rankings, and has succeeded in renewing its ISO certification for its commitment to quality standards in the design, development and delivery of its academic programs and their supported services.
+Abu Dhabi University was also the first university to receive the Sheikh Khalifa Excellence Award in 2010.
+For its support and patronage of entrepreneurship, ADU was also awarded the "Best Supporting University for Entrepreneurship" in the UAE and the Arab World during the Mohammed Bin Rashid Award for Young Business Leaders in its 8th cycle.
+Today, Abu Dhabi University is one of a select few universities in the UAE to enter the ranks of the world's top 750 universities in Quacquarelli Symonds (QS) world university rankings.
+ADU's unfailing commitment to quality standards related to the design, development and delivery of its academic programs and associated support services is evidenced by continual renewal of ISO certification.

-As the capital's most prestigious national private university, Abu Dhabi University is also committed to supporting the government's policy agenda and its Economic Vision 2030.
+As the capital's most prestigious national private university, Abu Dhabi University is also committed to supporting the Government's policy agenda and its Economic Vision 2030.
 We continuously strive to ensure that our programs are aligned with the market requirements as well as the forecasted manpower needs as defined by the Government's strategy.
 Furthermore, while we take pride in the fact that we offer an American curriculum driven by best international practices, we remain firmly committed to the traditions and culture of the UAE.
 Therefore, our students are competitively prepared to face the global work environment, yet they remain in touch with their national identity and cultural heritage.
-With an employment rate of 90%, our cohorts of graduates stand as testimony to our successful philosophy and we are very proud to have been a part of their preparation for the road ahead.
+Our high employment rate stands as testimony to our successful philosophy and we are very proud to have been a part of their preparation for the road ahead.